translucentsoftware/TLJtag/README.txt

 ------------------------------------------------

-tl_tjtag is the OS X patched version of tjtag and accepts all of the same commands as tjtag
+tl_tjtag is the Mac OS X patched version of tjtag and accepts all of the same commands as tjtag

 The environment variable TL_TJTAG__PORT needs to be set to the Arduino port, it should be something like: /dev/tty.usbserial*